Christian Eriksen ‘can’t wait to get started’ after return with Brentford

 The club’s director of football Phil Giles said that, though the club would not divulge any of Eriksen’s private medical information, “Brentford fans can rest assured that we have undertaken significant due diligence to ensure that Christian is in the best possible shape”.

+Alvarez, who has five caps for his country, has scored 36 goals and added 25 assists in 96 appearances for River Plate.

+“Julian is a player we have monitored for some time,” City’s director of football Txiki Begiristain said.
+“He is capable of operating in a number of attacking roles, and we firmly believe he’s one of the best young attacking players in South America.”

-Burnley have completed the signing of Holland international Wout Weghorst from Wolfsburg for a reported £12m fee.
+Burnley have completed the signing of Holland international Wout Weghorst from Wolfsburg for a reported £12million fee.

 The 6ft 6in striker has signed a three-and-a-half-year contract and is set to train with his new team-mates on Monday.